BirdeeHub/KaliVagrantPracticeBox/README.txt

 For Mac and Linux hosts:
 You will need to edit the batch files to be bash scripts and replace paths with correct paths to use them on linux or mac hosts.
+They are all much easier to write in bash because you can actually set a variable to the output of a piped command without a loop.
 You will also need to change \\ to / in the vagranfile where it calls the provisioning scripts.
 **/ATTENTION**